Coupé-décalé: History

+In 2002, during the First Ivorian Civil War, Douk Saga released the hit "Sagacité", which is built around atalaku-style vocal techniques and became the first hit of the genre as it resonated in a society affected by political instability and economic hardship.

 Although arising from this time of political turmoil, coupé-décalé lyrically addresses topics such as relationships, earning money and maintaining a good mood or 'bonne ambiance'.
-Much of its lyrics refer to specific dance moves, often referencing current events such as the avian flu dance or Guantanamo (with hand movements imitating hands raised in chains).
-These global themes could have helped to make coupé-décalé so deeply popular across a politically divided Côte d'Ivoire and spread its influence so far across Africa and the diaspora. there has been a growing interest in coupé décalé.
-In February 2009, Akwaaba Music released an Ivorian and Ghanaian compilation, one of the first legal worldwide releases of coupé décalé, highlighting some of the recent coupé décalé released in Côte d'Ivoire.
+These themes helped to popularized the genre across Africa and the diaspora.
+In February 2009, Akwaaba Music released an Ivorian and Ghanaian compilation, one of the first legal worldwide releases of coupé décalé.
 The compilation features music by DJ Menza, DJ Bonano, DJ Mix 1er & Eloh DJ and Kedjevara.

 Movements within coupé-décalé

 In 2008, Georges Dyoula distinguished 3 waves in the development of coupé-décalé: